Understanding Boat Insurance Liability

-Boat insurance won’t cover you from attacks by a giant Kraken, Leviathan or zombie pirates, but it does pay to know that there are real risks out on the water.
-You should have a good conversation with your broker to determine what the best policy for you should be and how much liability insurance should be included.
+Boat insurance won’t cover you from attacks by a giant Kraken, Leviathan, or zombie pirates, but it does pay to know that there are real risks out on the water.
+It would be best if you had a good conversation with your broker to determine the best policy for you and how much liability insurance should be included.

 Basic Boat Insurance

-Basic marine, or pleasure craft insurance covers you in the event of a loss or damage.
+Basic marine or pleasure craft insurance covers you in the event of a loss or damage.
 This insurance covers non-commercial vessels with motors like yachts, sailboats, private fishing boats, cruise boats, and related leisure craft.
-It doesn’t cover small vessels like canoes, kayaks and other small craft which should be covered by your extended home insurance.
+It doesn’t protect small vessels like canoes, kayaks, and other small craft, which your extended home insurance should cover.

-- Collision – This section covers repair or replacement of your vessel in the event of a collision if you are at fault.
+- Collision – This section covers the repair or replacement of your vessel in the event of a crash if you are at fault.
 Note that these covers might not include spill cleanup or salvage costs.

 - Comprehensive – Coverage for vandalism or if your boat is stolen or damaged in another event that is not a collision.
-Yes, it covers that sweet 10 speaker sound system and Bluetooth streaming deck.
+It covers that sweet ten-speaker sound system and Bluetooth streaming deck.

-- Property damage & liability – Coverage for damage that you might cause to another vessel, property or structures.
+- Property damage & liability – Coverage for damage you might cause to another vessel, property, or structure.
 See boat liability insurance next.

-- Bodily injury liability – Liability cover that protects you if you might injure someone else while using your boat.
+- Bodily injury liability – Liability cover that protects you if you injure someone else while using your boat.
 Or if someone is injured while on your boat.
-Medical bills, lost income, pain and suffering, legal expenses.
-More on this below.
+Medical bills, lost income, pain, suffering, and legal expenses.
+More on this is below.

 - Additional coverage – This is where you can advance the cover for oil spills, medical payments, fishing and boat equipment, and coverage for uninsured boaters.

 Boat Liability Insurance

-Liability cover for boat and pleasure craft insurance is an important part of your marine insurance package.
+Liability coverage for boat and pleasure craft insurance is integral to your marine insurance package.
 Liability comes into play when you have been deemed responsible for a particular accident or collision.
 Here are just a few reasons why.
-Accidents can happen at any time.

 - Operator inexperience